Jbachtiger/ci-pp2-quizanaughts/README.md

 3. Code Institute Tutor Support - I used tutor support a couple times to help steer me in the right direction for problems I came across with my javascript

 ### Acknowledgments
- - My mentor for their support, advice and patience when reviewing this project with me.
+ - My mentor for their support, advice and patience when reviewing this project with me
- -  The Code Institute slack community for always being on hand to ask questions and pointing me in the right direction.
+ -  The Code Institute slack community for always being on hand to ask questions and pointing me in the right direction
- - My partner, for being so patient with me whilst creating this project and helping me test the quiz.
+ - My partner, for being so patient with me whilst creating this project and helping me test the quiz